Can I Claim Compensation For Cycling Without A Bike Helmet?

 However, despite this advice being made available to the public at large and targeted to cyclists, you can still see many people riding without a helmet on the UK’s roads.
 As schemes such as London’s Santander sponsored bike hire scheme have meant that the number of people cycling without a bike helmet has increased.

 In the guide below, we look at how a personal injury solicitor can help you to claim compensation for cycling without a bike helmet if you are injured.
 If you need to contact us, call us today on 0800 073 8804.
+Or, talk to us about your claim online.

 Select A Section